-- Required for compile/link - LIB fujitsuEnterprisePostgresClientInstallDir\lib - INCLUDE fujitsuEnterprisePostgresClientInstallDit\include fujitsuEnterprisePostgresClientInstallDir\lib fujitsuEnterprisePostgresClientInstallDir\share\locale
+- Required for compile/link - LIB

-- Required for execution of the application - PATH
+- INCLUDE fujitsuEnterprisePostgresClientInstallDir\include - Required for execution of the application - PATH fujitsuEnterprisePostgresClientInstallDir\lib - PGLOCALEDIR fujitsuEnterprisePostgresClientInstallDir\share\locale

-- PGLOCALEDIR

-When the 32-bit version client package is installed on a 64-bit operating system.
+When the 32-bit version client package is installed on a 64-bit operating system. "<x>" indicates the product version.